dantaki/gtCNV/README.md

    * BAM files must be BWA-MEM aligned to annotate split-reads.
    * Raw features are located in ` gtCNV/gtCNV_genotypes/`

-* CNVs with high coverages (normalized coverage >5 /estimated autosome copy number >10) are omitted.
+* CNVs with outlier coverage features (normalized coverage >5 /estimated autosome copy number >10) are omitted.
 Such loci genotype poorly and interfere with the SVM model.

 * Output is in VCF format.
    * Median Phred-adjusted non-reference likelihoods are reported in the QUAL column